-We expect that delivery of the Series D Preferred Units will be made to investors on or about July 23, 2018, which will be the fifth business day following the date of this prospectus supplement (such settlement being referred to as "T+5").
-Under Rule 15c6-1 under Exchange Act, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Series D Preferred Units on any date prior to two business days before delivery will be required, by virtue of the fact that the Series D Preferred Units initially settle in T+5, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
-Purchasers of the Series D Preferred Units who wish to trade the Series D Preferred Units on any date prior to two business days before delivery should consult their advisors.
+We expect that delivery of the notes will be made to investors on or about , 2019, which will be the fifth business day following the date hereof (such settlement being referred to as "T+5").
+Under Rule 15c6-1 under the Exchange Act, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade the notes on any date prior to two business days before delivery of the notes hereunder may be required, by virtue of the fact that the notes initially settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement and such purchasers should consult their own advisors.

-The underwriters and their affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
-In the ordinary course of business, the underwriters and their affiliates have from time to time performed and may in the future perform various financial advisory, commercial banking, investment banking, asset leasing and treasury services for us and our affiliates, for which they received, or will continue to receive, customary fees or compensation.
-In particular, affiliates of each of the underwriters are lenders under our revolving credit facility and, accordingly, may receive a portion of the net proceeds of this offering through our repayment of borrowings under such facility.
+The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
+In the ordinary course of business, the underwriters and their respective affiliates have from time to time performed and may in the future perform various financial advisory, commercial banking, investment banking, asset leasing and treasury services for us and our affiliates, for which they received, or will continue to receive, customary fees or compensation.
+In particular, certain of the underwriters or their affiliates may own a portion of our 9.70% senior notes due March 15, 2019, our 9.00% senior notes due April 15, 2019 and our subsidiary's 8.125% senior notes due June 1, 2019, in which case such underwriters or their affiliates would receive a portion of the net proceeds from this offering.
+In addition, affiliates of each of the underwriters participating in this offering are lenders under ET's term loan and/or our revolving credit facility and, accordingly, will receive a portion of the net proceeds of this offering through ET's refinancing of borrowings under the term loan and our repayment of borrowings under our revolving credit facility.

-In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
-Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.
-If the underwriters or their affiliates have lending relationships with us, certain of those underwriters or their affiliates routinely hedge, and certain other of those underwriters or their affiliates may hedge their credit exposure to us consistent with their customary risk management policies.
-The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
+In the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and instruments of ours, ET's or our respective subsidiaries.
+The underwriters and/or their affiliates that have a lending relationship with us may hedge their credit exposure to us consistent with their customary risk management policies.
+Typically, these underwriters or their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our and our parent's securities, including potentially the notes offered hereby.
+Any such credit default swaps or short positions could adversely affect future trading prices of the notes.
+The underwriters and their respective affiliates may also make investment recommendations or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long or short positions in such securities and instruments.